tprrt/dockers/README.rst

 Dockerfiles collection
 ======================

-A collection of Dockerfiles can be used with `Podman`_ and whose images are available on `DockerHub`_:
+A collection of Dockerfiles that can be used with `Podman`_ and whose images are available on `DockerHub`_:

 - `alpine-cmake`_: An environment to compile C source with cmake and to debug it with gdb.
 - `alpine-pxe`_: A `PXE`_/`TFTP`_ server to boot targets from the network.
 - `debian-buildroot`_: An environment to build Linux systems with the `Buildroot`_ framework.
-- `debian-cross`_: An cross-compile environment providing tools for armv7, aarch64 and riscv targets.
+- `debian-cross`_: A cross-compile environment providing tools for armv7, aarch64 and riscv targets.
 - `debian-gh`_: An environment that provides the official `Github CLI`_.
 - `debian-latex`_: An environment to prepare documents with the `LaTeX`_ software system.
-- `debian-devkitpro-arm`_: An environment that provides `_devkitPro`_, an open source game consoles devkit.
+- `debian-devkitpro-arm`_: An environment that provides `devkitPro`_, an open source game consoles devkit.
-- `debian-devkitpro-arm64`_: An environment that provides `_devkitPro`_, an open source game consoles devkit.
+- `debian-devkitpro-arm64`_: An environment that provides `devkitPro`_, an open source game consoles devkit.
-- `debian-devkitpro-ppc`_: An environment that provides `_devkitPro`_, an open source game consoles devkit.
+- `debian-devkitpro-ppc`_: An environment that provides `devkitPro`_, an open source game consoles devkit.
 - `debian-oe`_: An environment to build Linux systems with the `OpenEmbedded`_ framework / `Yocto`_ project.
 - `fedora-dev`_: An environment providing tools to develop an application for `Fedora`_.
+- `fedora-ngdevkit`_: An environment that provides `ngdevkit`_, an open source Neo-Geo devkit.
 - `ubuntu-ngdevkit`_: An environment that provides `ngdevkit`_, an open source Neo-Geo devkit.

 Use the following command to pull the image of one of these containers: